DynaFix: Iterative Automated Program Repair Driven by Execution-Level Dynamic Information: Approach

-\item \textbf{Step 2 (Section~\ref{sec:prompt-construction}):} The collected debugging information is combined with the original buggy source code to construct debugging prompts, thereby supplying the LLM with execution context for the bug.
-These prompts help the LLM better understand bug behavior and generate candidate patches.
-To further guide patch generation, we incorporate instruction prompts, including role definitions and one-shot examples, ensuring that the LLM outputs code in the expected format.
+The collected dynamic information is integrated with the original buggy source code to construct debugging prompts.
+These prompts supply the LLM with concrete execution context, enabling it to reason about how and why the failure occurs, rather than relying solely on static syntax or exception messages.
+Instruction prompts, including explicit role definitions and one-shot examples, are incorporated to enforce output format consistency and improve patch quality.